What if you could create beautiful Golden Hour portraits without the sun? Well, you can. All it takes is a few strobes and a little know-how.

 In the video below, Rich continues to explain one of the best ways to ensure you’re getting the most out of the magic that is golden hour light, is to get there early and stay late.
 Do everything in your power to set yourself up for a great shot, be patient, examine the scene with an open mind, and be ready to fire the shutter on a moments notice…[Read More…]

 The number of photography-related tips we’ve heard so far is difficult to count.
-However, there are some tips all of us have heard dozens, if not hundreds of times.
+However, there are some tips that all of us have heard dozens, if not hundreds, of times.
 But despite being so common – are these tips really worth listening to?
 In this video, Kai Wong brings you some of the most popular photography tips you’ve probably heard many times.
 Should we keep them, modify them, or kill them completely?

 Before a presentation we did during a bad-weather day on a photography workshop I co-guided in Northern Norway, I was asked to give my best advice for landscape photographers.
 I wanted to talk about some slightly different topics rather than repeating standard tips such as ‘straighten the horizon’, ‘use f/11’ and ‘photograph during golden hour’.